-The recent monster tornado that blasted through the Oklahoma City suburbs is only the latest devastating storm to hit a state that recorded an average of 55 twisters per year since 1950.
-The worst tornado in recent history struck near Oklahoma City in May 1999 with unprecedented winds in excess of 300 mph that killed 36 people.
-Oklahoma also has endured severe winter storms, wildfires, floods and the 1995 terrorist bombing that killed 168 people at the Oklahoma City federal building.
+The monster tornado that blasted through the Oklahoma City suburbs in May 2013 is only the latest devastating storm to hit a state that has recorded an average of more than 55 twisters per year since 1950.
+The worst in recent history struck near Oklahoma City in May 1999 with winds over 300 mph and killed 36 people.
+Other disaster declarations have involved severe winter storms, wildfires, floods and the 1995 terrorist bombing that killed 168 people at the Oklahoma City federal building.